-At June 30, 2019, we have non-controlling equity investments or commitments in four jointly-owned LLCs/LPs which own MOBs.
-As of June 30, 2019, we accounted for these LLCs/LPs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities which we are the primary beneficiary nor do we have a controlling voting interest.
+At September 30, 2019, we have non-controlling equity investments or commitments in five jointly-owned LLCs/LPs which own MOBs (including one currently under construction and expected to open during the fourth quarter of 2020).
+As of September 30, 2019, we accounted for these LLCs/LPs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities which we are the primary beneficiary nor do we have a controlling voting interest.
 The majority of these entities are joint-ventures between us and non-related parties that hold minority ownership interests in the entities.
 Each entity is generally self-sustained from a cash flow perspective and generates sufficient cash flow to meet its operating cash flow requirements and service the third-party debt (if applicable) that is non-recourse to us.
 Although there is typically no ongoing financial support required from us to these entities since they are cash-flow sufficient, we may, from time to time, provide funding for certain purposes such as, but not limited to, significant capital expenditures, leasehold improvements and debt financing.
 Although we are not obligated to do so, if approved by us at our sole discretion, additional cash fundings are typically advanced as equity or member loans.
 These entities maintain property insurance on the properties.

-The following property table represents the four LLCs in which we own a noncontrolling interest and were accounted for under the equity method as of June 30, 2019:
+The following property table represents the five LLCs in which we own a non-controlling interest (including one that owns an MOB that is currently under construction and is scheduled to be completed in late 2020) and were accounted for under the equity method as of September 30, 2019:

 Name of LLC/LP Ownership Property Owned by LLC/LP Suburban Properties 33% St. Matthews Medical Plaza II Brunswick Associates (a.)
 74% Mid Coast Hospital MOB Grayson Properties (b.)
 95% Texoma Medical Plaza FTX MOB Phase II (c.)
-95% Forney Medical Plaza II
+95% Forney Medical Plaza II Grayson Properties II (d.)
+95% Texoma Medical Plaza II

-- (a.)
-This LLC has a third-party term loan, which is non-recourse to us, of \$8.2 million outstanding as of June 30, 2019. - (b.)
+(a.)
+This LLC has a third-party term loan, which is non-recourse to us, of \$8.1 million outstanding as of September 30, 2019.

+(b.)
 This building is on the campus of a UHS hospital and has tenants that include subsidiaries of UHS.
-This LP has a third-party term loan, which is non-recourse to us, of \$13.8 million outstanding as of June 30, 2019. - (c.)
-We have committed to invest up to \$2.5 million in equity and debt financing, of which \$2.1 million has been funded as of June 30, 2019.
-This LP has a third-party term loan, which is non-recourse to us, of \$5.0 million outstanding as of June 30, 2019.
+This LP has a third-party term loan, which is non-recourse to us, of \$13.7 million outstanding as of September 30, 2019.

+- (c.)
+We have committed to invest up to \$2.5 million in equity and debt financing, of which \$2.1 million has been funded as of September 30, 2019.
+This LP has a third-party term loan, which is non-recourse to us, of \$5.0 million outstanding as of September 30, 2019. - (d.)
+This MOB, currently under construction, will be located in Denison, Texas on the campus of a hospital owned and operated by a wholly-owned subsidiary of UHS.
+We have committed to invest up to \$17.9 million in equity and debt financing, which may be reduced if a third-party construction loan is placed on the property.
+We have funded approximately \$700,000 as of September 30, 2019.
+The LP will develop, construct, own and operate the Texoma Medical Plaza II which is expected to open in late 2020.

-Below are the condensed combined statements of income (unaudited) for the LLCs/LPs accounted for under the equity method during the three and six months ended June 30, 2019 and 2018.
+Below are the condensed combined statements of income (unaudited) for the four LLCs/LPs (excluding one that owns an MOB that is currently under construction) accounted for under the equity method during the three and nine months ended September 30, 2019 and 2018.